 No, they are two different processes.
 Pre-qualification is the first step in the mortgage process.
 This is where you meet informally with a loan officer to go over your income, and liabilities.
 Based on the information you provide, you will be able to give you a rough estimate as to how much money you'll be able to borrow.
 That estimate is not a sure thing, however.

-The pre-approval is the formal process whereby you fill out a mortgage application, and provide some documents that detail you income and credit so a loan amount can be determined.
-Wondering what type of documents you will need on hand for the full process?
-Click here
+During the formal mortgage pre-approval process whereby you fill out a mortgage application and provide some documents that detail your income and credit.
+From here, a home loan amount can be determined.

 How long does it take?